 It is also important to recognize that one of the breed’s primary historical functions was herding.
 This means that most of these dogs have a strong inherent prey drive.
 This may show itself through a keen desire to chase wildlife, or perhaps an inclination to nip at heels of running children, or the arrival in your home or yard of people not known to them.

 Spanish Water Dogs are highly intelligent companions who love to learn, and are usually biddable and eager to please.
 In addition to making them a pleasure to train, and highly successful in many dog performance events, this intelligence can also lead to destructive behaviour if they are bored.
 Think carefully about the time and effort that you can put into a puppy’s first 18 months if you are considering this wonderful breed.

-While there will of course be variation between individuals, SWD’s are typically a fairly soft breed best managed through positive training methods.
+Despite their loud bark and strong, athletic build, this is typically a fairly soft breed best managed through positive training methods.
 Harsh corrective methods may lead to reactivity and/or task avoidance.
 Reward and praise-based training will enhance the exceptionally strong natural bond that exists between these dogs and their owners, and help to continually build the dog’s self-confidence.
 Again, we stress the importance of, from an early age, and continuing into adulthood, ongoing exposure to many different people and settings to help these dogs develop a level of acceptance in being approached and handled by strangers, as well as feeling at ease in unfamiliar surroundings.